johanlunds/undertext/README.txt

 == Installation and Usage ==

-Download the latest version from the homepage, or build from source using Xcode or by running `rake package` (only works with a SVN working copy) in the terminal.
+Download the latest version from the homepage, or build from source using Xcode or by running `rake package` in the terminal (only works with a SVN working copy).
 Open the dmg-file and copy the bundled `.app` into your Applications-folder.

 Launch Undertext.app with movie files or/and folders and it'll search for subtitles.